 D2.1 Drafting of a curriculum for the postgraduate training in Health Management

-This report is aimed at clearly stating the current situation in regard to the Healthcare Management in Libya, and in relation to the Higher Education institutions.
-It also explains the method to design a detailed curriculum based on an accurate selection of the more appropriate contents and best practices to be adopted and implemented by the Postgraduate Training Schools (PGTS) in Health Management in all partner university.
+This deliverable’s aim is to design a detailed curriculum based on an accurate selection of the more appropriate contents and best practices to be adopted and implemented by the Postgraduate Training Schools (PGTS) in Health Management in all partner university.

 D6.1 Quality and Evaluation Plan